nightbot/docs/faq.md

 ### My Playlist was deleted and I can't find it.
 How do I get it back?

-Navigate to the [AutoDJ settings](https://nightbot.tv/song_requests) and under the **General** Header change the **Playlist** setting to **Channel**.
+Navigate to the [Song Request settings](https://nightbot.tv/song_requests) and under the **General** Header change the **Playlist** setting to **Channel**.
 Personal playlists can be edited in the [Playlist](https://nightbot.tv/song_requests/playlist) page.

-### Why do I get songs in AutoDJ that can't be deleted?
+### Why do I get songs in Song Requests that can't be deleted?

-There is another playlist active in the AutoDJ settings.
+There is another playlist active in the Song Request settings.
 Please refer to the previous question to change this.

 ### How do I get the current song to display on OBS/XSpilt?